Skip to main content

 Because age-assurance regulation is tightening across many jurisdictions, platforms hosting adult content are increasingly required to confirm a viewer's age before granting access.
 This is a separate, usually lighter check than the full creator identity verification, and the regulatory trend is toward more of it over time, not less.

-What US states require ID verification for OnlyFans?
+What states require OnlyFans ID verification?

 Does verification affect when I can earn on OnlyFans?